-Focused ultrasound reduces cancer painMay 5th, 2014 in Cancer /
+Focused ultrasound reduces cancer painMay 5, 2014 in Medicine & Health / Cancer

 When cancer progresses and spreads to the bone, patients often suffer debilitating pain.
 Now, a new phase III clinical trial shows that non-invasive magnetic resonance guided focused ultrasound treatment that heats the cancer within the bone, relieves pain and improves function for most patients when other treatment options are limited.
 The results were published in the Journal of the National Cancer Institute (JNCI).

 Magnetic resonance guided focused ultrasound surgery (MRgFUS) is a technique that's been safely used to treat thousands of women with uterine fibroids.
 However, "this is the first phase III study to use this technology in the treatment of cancer, " says the study's principal investigator and lead author Mark Hurwitz, M.D., Vice Chairman of Quality, Safety and Performance Excellence and Director of Thermal Oncology in the department of Radiation Oncology at Thomas Jefferson University.